 21. Change over days

-Please note that Wi-Fi in the mountains is not always reliable, especially under the strain of multiple connections in a chalet.
+Please note that Wi-Fi in the mountains is not always reliable, especially under the strain of multiple connections in accommodation.
 In the event of a problem we will do our best to bring any internet connection back into service as quickly as possible, we cannot guarantee that this will be possible and we will not be liable for any problems with the Wi-Fi.

 As with all booking websites and travel operators we collect personal information from you when you book online at www.skicuisine.co.uk